jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-11-18-developing-sylph.markdown

 The Mash algorithm is simple but powerful.
 It has tremendously influenced how I feel bioinformatics tools should be: __fast, easy to use, and accurate enough for generating biological hypotheses__.

 **Sylph started from a simple curiosity:** when writing [a genome-to-genome calculation tool](https://www.nature.com/articles/s41592-023-02018-3) in 2022, I noticed that I could create k-mer sketches faster than Mash.
 This was done by adapting the k-mer processing routines from [minimap2](https://github.com/lh3/minimap2) and learning how to use SIMD instructions to speed stuff up.

 I thought it would be fun to write a stripped-down, faster k-mer sketching tool for personal use---I didn't think about publishing at this point.
 This was built relatively quickly while I was zoning out at a mathematics conference that I attended back home in Vancouver.

 #### Part 2 - Stumbling across Skmer from Sarmashghi et al. (mid-late 2022)
 ------------

 Prior to even starting sylph, I was writing a paper about [sequence alignment theory](https://genome.cshlp.org/content/early/2023/03/29/gr.277637.122) in mid-2022.
 I wanted to justify the usage of a particular statistical model of k-mer statistics.

-Naturally, I went to [a familiar paper on k-mer statistics](https://doi.org/10.1089/cmb.2021.0431) by Blanca et al. to see what they cited, finding the paper ["Skmer: assembly-free and alignment-free sample identification using genome skims"](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1632-4) by Sarmashghi et al.
+I went to [a familiar paper on k-mer statistics](https://doi.org/10.1089/cmb.2021.0431) by Blanca et al. to see what they cited, finding the paper ["Skmer: assembly-free and alignment-free sample identification using genome skims"](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1632-4) by Sarmashghi et al.

 I remember skimming through this paper, and while I didn't read through the math at the time, I understood the basic idea: **low-coverage sequencing creates problems for k-mer sketching**.